mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/alin_ion.savu/index.md

     *   **To Servo Motor:** Connects via a PWM-capable GPIO pin to send control signals for dispensing food.
     *   **To Weight Sensor (HX711 Amplifier):** Connects via two GPIO pins to read data from the HX711 module, which interfaces with the load cell.
     *   **To RTC Module (DS3231):** Connects via designated I2C pins to communicate with the Real-Time Clock for timekeeping.
+    *   **The HC-SR04+:** ultrasonic sensor connects via two GPIO pins (Trigger and Echo) and measures the food level in the reservoir to trigger alerts when it's low..

 ## Bill of Materials (BOM)